XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 - The address that should receive the XRP (`"Destination"`).
 This can't be the same as the sending address.
 - The amount of XRP to send (`"Amount"`).
 Typically, this is specified as an integer in "drops" of XRP, where 1,000,000 drops equals 1 XRP.

-Technically, a viable transaction must contain some additional fields, and certain optional fields such as `LastLedgerSequence` are strongly recommended.
+Technically, a transaction must contain some additional fields, and certain optional fields such as `LastLedgerSequence` are strongly recommended.
 Some other language-specific notes:

 - If you're using `xrpl.js` for JavaScript, you can use the [`Client.autofill()` method](https://js.xrpl.org/classes/Client.html#autofill) to automatically fill in good defaults for the remaining fields of a transaction.
 In TypeScript, you can also use the transaction models like `xrpl.Payment` to enforce the correct fields.
 - With `xrpl-py` for Python, you can use the models in `xrpl.models.transactions` to construct transactions as native Python objects.